mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 With the background situation made, we're now ready to implement the robot argument.
 The object I made is called `CouplesArgument` because initializing it creates a fresh argument between a new boy and a new girl.
 I explain the methods below.
 If reading code about my implementation is not interesting, feel free to skip.

 - `__init__()`: Set some parameters.
 Insert boy name into prompt.
 Put first message into history.
-- `make_completion()`: Taken straight from the OpenAI Python SDK docs, send latest message and conversation history to the LLM to make a new completion.
+- `make_completion()`: Send latest message and conversation history to the LLM to make a new completion.
 Invoke a `_get_message_history()` helper method, which is important for alternating the system prompt and reversing who is considered the "user" and who is considered the "assistant" each message.
 - `print_response()`: Self explanatory
-- `__str__()`: Self explanatory if you understand basic dunder methods.
+- `__str__()`: Self explanatory if you understand basic Python dunder methods.
-- `run`: Actually run the dispute.
+- `run`: Run the dispute.
 Every time the boy or the girl argues their point, ask user if they want to continue the conversation (of course you do).
-It also assigns roles based on conversation order.

 <details>